-Internet Marketing Strategies Newsletter – this squeeze page offers 3 gifts to anyone who signs up to my affiliate marketing newsletter.
+Internet Marketing Strategies Newsletter (this link now redirects to a differently designed page on its own domain) – this squeeze page offers 3 gifts to anyone who signs up to my affiliate marketing newsletter.
 Again, a Call to Action button (CLICK HERE TO SIGN UP!) is used to get the visitor to commit to wanting the gifts.
 And at that point they’re asked to enter their email address.

 For this squeeze page example, I selected a video of waves crashing on a tropical beach.
 It serves as an inspirational message that affiliate marketing gets you the good life! 🙂

 This time I downloaded the file that Landing Page Monkey gave me and uploaded that to my site.
 I renamed the file as newsletter.html.
 This means that the web address for this squeeze page appears to be on my domain and has a relevant name.
 So it should be more appealing to potential subscribers than an ugly link.